OctopusDeploy/blog/blog/2022-03/at-the-helm-michael-richardson/index.md

 And if there’s something you think we should be looking at, please [reach out and tell us](https://octopus.com/company/contact)!

-## How do you measure success both internally and for our customers?
+## How do you measure success internally and for our customers?

 Every company is now a software company.
 Being able to deploy more frequently and more reliably creates a positive feedback loop that can produce huge differences between the best teams and the rest.